By John Curtice and Stephen Fisher.

-If party performance in an area proves to be correlated with the outcome locally of the EU referendum, there is therefore a risk that the headline figures of gains and losses of seats (and indeed the average change in a party’s share of the vote) will not give an accurate picture of the relative strength of the Conservatives (and Labour) across Britain as a whole.
+In particular, Scotland and London voted strongly to Remain the EU, while on average the places in England with local elections voted to Leave.
+Consequently, if party performance proves to be correlated with the outcome locally of the EU referendum, there is a risk that the average change in each party’s share of the vote will not give an accurate picture of the relative strength of the Conservatives (and Labour) across Britain as a whole.
 The calculation of the PNS takes this possibility into account.

-The process involves analysis of the extent to which party performance in each of the councils where the BBC is collecting the detailed ward by ward voting figures is correlated with the Leave share of the vote in 2016.
-Using the same approach as that used for the general election exit poll, we will be constructing statistical regression models of the change in each party’s share of the vote, and using these to project the pattern of change in support across all local authorities in Britain, whether they have local elections or not.
+The process involves analysis of the extent to which party performance in each of the councils where the BBC is collecting the detailed ward by ward voting figures is systematically correlated with the political and social character of those wards, including the Leave share of the vote in 2016.
+Using a similar approach to that used for the general election exit poll, we will be constructing statistical regression models of the change in each party’s share of the vote, and using these to project the pattern of change in support across all local authorities in Britain, whether they have local elections or not.
 The resulting estimated changes in party support in each district are then aggregated across Britain as a whole, taking into account the different numbers of electors in each council area.
-The resulting estimate of the overall change in each party’s share of the vote will then be applied to our baseline 2015 PNS to generate the 2019 PNS.
-The PNS thus represents an estimate of what the share of the vote would have been if local elections had been held across the whole of Britain.
+This produces an estimate of what the change in the share of the vote would have been if local elections had been held across the whole of Britain.

-Another important feature of the PNS is that, in trying to approximate the circumstances of a general election, it focuses on how the three main parties that are contesting seats on an extensive basis (that is, the Conservatives, Labour, and the Liberal Democrats) perform when they compete against each other.
+Another important feature of the PNS is that, in trying to approximate the circumstances of a general election, it focuses on the performance of the three main parties (that is, the Conservatives, Labour, and the Liberal Democrats) in wards where they compete against each other.
 Many wards at these local elections will not feature a candidate from one or more of these parties.
-While the Conservatives are contesting nearly 8,000 of the more than 8,400 seats up for grabs, Labour are fighting only 6,500 and the Liberal Democrats an even more modest 4,400.
-The 40 council areas where the BBC are collecting detailed results are chosen as places where all three of these parties contested all or most of the wards both in 2015 and this year.
-This is an important foundation behind the claim that the PNS is an estimate of the share of the vote that the principal parties would have won in a GB-wide general election if voters across the country as a whole had behaved in the same way as those who actually voted in the local elections.
+However, the 45 council areas where the BBC are collecting detailed results this year are all places where all three of these parties contested all or most of the wards in either 2016 or 2017 and are doing so again this year.
+This is an important foundation behind the claim that the PNS is an estimate of the share of the vote that the principal parties would have won in a GB-wide general election should voters across the country as a whole behave in the same way as those who actually voted in the local elections.

 Projecting seats in the House of Commons from the PNS